 Elizabeth Pepin

-Elizabeth is constantly fascinated by the coast and the people who are attracted to it, which is reflected in her films and photographs.
-The ever changing light and mood of the water, the unique connection people have to the ocean, the challenges of shooting in such an environment; she could film and photograph at the coast every day for the rest of her life and be very happy.
-Elizabeth currently lives in San Francisco, with her husband David, their orange dog and cat, and their giant white biodiesel van.
+Elizabeth is constantly fascinated by water and the people who are attracted to it, which is reflected in her films and photographs.
+The ever changing light and mood of the water, the unique connection people have to the ocean, the challenges of shooting in such environments; she could film and photograph near water every day for the rest of her life and be very happy.
+She currently lives in Ventura County, California, with her husband David and their orange dog Keala.